How to apply

 To apply for a divorce you’ll need:

-- your husband or wife’s full name and address
+- yours and your husband or wife’s full name and address

 - your original marriage certificate or a certified copy (and a certified translation if it’s not in English)